donboulton666/bibwoe.com/src/content/posts/jew-who.md

 ### John

 John was drinking to much Wine and had to much MUR on his feet, like always!
-John usually would not claim Jesus's knowledge to himself or get stuck on himself!

 > Swayed repeating the old stuck in your head control system that Moses put into place.